ahamlinman/randomizer/README.md

 1. Build the demo: `go build ./cmd/randomizer-demo`
 1. See what to do next: `./randomizer-demo help`

-The demo outputs the same text that would be sent to Slack, using proper [message formatting][format].
-Groups are saved in a [bbolt][bbolt] database file in the current directory.
-This gives a rough taste of how the command works, and is helpful for testing.
+The demo saves groups in a [bbolt][bbolt] database in the current directory, and outputs responses using [Slack's message formatting][format].
+This gives a taste of how the command works, and helps with testing.

 [go]: https://golang.org/
 [format]: https://api.slack.com/docs/message-formatting